RuaraidhCurr/Notes/SalesForce/Apex/SOQL & SOSL/Working with Very Large SOQL Queries.md

+---
+tags: Apex, SOQL, Queries, SOQL Queries, SOQL Statements, Large Queries, Governor Limits
+---

 SOQL queries are limited by heap size, governor limits and if exceeded and error occurs.
 Firstly for best performance, SOQL queries must be selective, particularly for queries inside triggers.
-To avoid long execution times, the system can terminate nonselective SOQL queries.
+To avoid long execution times, and [[Governor Limits]], the system can terminate nonselective SOQL queries.
 Developers receive an error message when a non-selective query in a trigger executes against an object that contains more than 1 million records.
 To avoid this error, ensure that the query is selective. selective queries are queries with filters

 An example of a query that is likely to get too big:
 ```apex